Orenco station (TriMet)

-Orenco is a light rail station in Hillsboro, Oregon, United States, served by TriMet as part of the MAX Light Rail system.
-It is the seventh station eastbound on the Blue Line, situated between the Quatama and Hawthorn Farm stations.
-The two-track, island platform station serves the Orenco Station neighborhood, which is considered a model for smart growth and transit-oriented development.
-It features a 125-space park and ride, a bike and ride, and connections to TriMet bus route 47–Baseline/Evergreen and Ride Connection's North Hillsboro Link.
+Orenco is a light rail station in Hillsboro, Oregon, United States, served by TriMet as part of MAX Light Rail.
+It is the seventh station eastbound on the Blue Line and the third station eastbound on the Red Line, situated between the Quatama and Hawthorn Farm stations.
+The island platform station serves the Orenco Station neighborhood, which is considered a model for smart growth and transit-oriented development.
+It includes a 125-space park and ride, a 52-space bike and ride, and connections with TriMet bus route 47–Main/Evergreen and Ride Connection's North Hillsboro Link.

 An Oregon Electric Railway (OE) depot of the same name served the area in the early 20th century.
-The TriMet station was built as part of the Westside MAX project, which extended MAX from downtown Portland to downtown Hillsboro in 1998.
-In 2017, TriMet simplified the station's name from "Orenco/Northwest 231st Avenue" after the city renamed Northwest 231st Avenue to Northeast Century Boulevard.
+The TriMet station was built as part of the Westside MAX project, which extended MAX from downtown Portland to Hillsboro in 1998.
+In 2017, TriMet simplified the station's name from "Orenco/NW 231st Ave" after the city renamed Northwest 231st Avenue to Northeast Century Boulevard.